eiguzman/player-stat-predictor/README.md

 Testing MSE for no FGA: 1.59
 ```

- We then check for overfitting using Kfold Cross validation for first run of model
+ We then check for overfitting using Kfold Cross validation for first run of model, with the following results:
 ```python
 Cross-Validation Scores: [0.46139252 0.48908755 0.5362284  0.48781997 0.54074659 0.49958713
  0.50085788 0.52959658 0.53930553 0.60954084]